Quark064/NSO-Discord-Integration/README.md

 ## TO-DO
 * Error Checking.
-* Integrate with Discord GameSDK by porting network code to .NET or Electron.
-  * Build an executable based on one of the two options listed above.
-  * Build an installable GUI Interface.
+* GUI
+* Get permission to actually be using some of the API's and do proper crediting!!

+## MAYBE'S (IDK IF THESE ARE POSSIBLE WITH PYTHON AND DEFINITLY WON"T WORK CROSS PLATFORM)
+* Tray Icon
 * Enable `npf71b963c1b7b6d119` redirection to avoid awkward copy-pasting of session keys.
-* Get permission to actually be using some of the API's and do proper crediting!!